martinfjant/srs-server/README.md

 # SRS Server

-Server software for SRS (spaced repetition system) written in TypeScript with Nest.js to be used with Node.
+Server software for SRS (spaced Review system) written in TypeScript with Nest.js to be used with Node.

 # Up and running